kubewarden/kubewarden-controller/rfc/0002-monitor-mode.md

 As a Kubernetes administrator I want to deploy new policies in a state that they don't perform any request rejections, but only inform about what would have been rejected had the policy been active.

-As a Kubernetes administrator I want to deploy new policies in "audit" mode, and then flip the switch of the policy to activate it after it has been in "audit" mode for a short while that I considered enough to learn if it would have an undesired impact in the cluster.
+As a Kubernetes administrator I want to deploy new policies in "monitor" mode, and then flip the switch of the policy to activate it after it has been in "monitor" mode for a short while that I considered enough to learn if it would have an undesired impact in the cluster.

-As a Kubernetes administrator I want to plot in Grafana acceptions/rejections/mutations coming from policies in "audit" mode in the same way that I do with policies in "enforce" mode -- the only mode Kubewarden had until now.
+As a Kubernetes administrator I want to plot in Grafana acceptions/rejections/mutations coming from policies in "monitor" mode in the same way that I do with policies in "protect" mode -- the only mode Kubewarden had until now.

 # Detailed design